dwyl/calendar/BUILDIT.md

 # 4. Show the list of events from `Google Calendar API`

-Now that we have the event list from the `Google Calendar API`, let's show it to the user!
+Now that we have the event list from the `Google Calendar API`, let's show it to the person!
 By looking at the
-[`Event` resource from the `Calendar API`](https://developers.google.com/calendar/api/v3/reference/events#resource), we will want the following to be shown to the user:
+[`Event` resource from the `Calendar API`](https://developers.google.com/calendar/api/v3/reference/events#resource), we will want the following to be shown to the person:

 - the `start` date/datetime.
 - the `end` date/datetime.